Solving SDP Faster: A Robust IPM Framework and Efficient Implementation: Introduction

 \section{Introduction}

-In semidefinite programming (SDP) we optimize a linear objective function over the intersection of the positive semidefinite cone with an affine space.
+Semidefinite programming (SDP) optimizes a linear objective function over the intersection of the positive semidefinite (PSD) cone with an affine space.
 SDP is of great interest both in theory and in practice.
 Many problems in operations research, machine learning, and theoretical computer science can be modeled or approximated as semidefinite programming problems.
-In machine learning, SDP has applications in adversarial machine learning \cite{rsl18}, learning structured distribution \cite{clm20}, sparse PCA \cite{aw08,dejl07}, robust learning \cite{dkklms16,dhl19,jlt20}, sparse matrix factorization \cite{csz20,hstzz20}.
-In theoretical computer science, SDP has been used in approximation algorithms for max-cut \cite{gw94}, coloring $3$-colorable graphs \cite{kms94}, and sparsest cut \cite{arv09}, quantum complexity theory \cite{jjuw11}, robust learning and estimation \cite{cg18,cdg19,cdgw19}, algorithmic discrepancy and rounding \cite{bdg16,bg17,b19}, sum of squares optimization \cite{bs16,fkp19}.
+In machine learning, SDP has applications in adversarial machine learning \cite{rsl18}, learning structured distribution \cite{clm20}, sparse PCA \cite{aw08,dejl07}, robust learning \cite{dkklms16,dhl19,jlt20}.
+In theoretical computer science, SDP has been used in approximation algorithms for max-cut \cite{gw94}, coloring $3$-colorable graphs \cite{kms94}, and sparsest cut \cite{arv09}, quantum complexity theory \cite{jjuw11}, robust learning and estimation \cite{cg18,cdg19,cdgw19}, graph sparsification \cite{ls17}, algorithmic discrepancy and rounding \cite{bdg16,bg17,b19}, sum of squares optimization \cite{bs16,fkp19}, terminal embeddings \cite{cn21}, and matrix discrepancy \cite{hrs21}.

 SDP is formally defined as follows: \begin{definition}[Semidefinite programming] Given symmetric\footnote{We can without loss of generality assume that $C,A_1,\cdots,A_m$ are symmetric.
 Given any $A \in \R^{n \times n}$, we have $\sum_{i, j} A_{ij} X_{ij} = \sum_{i, j} A_{ij} X_{ji} = \sum_{i, j} (A^\top)_{ij} X_{ij}$ since $X$ is symmetric, so we can replace $A$ with $(A+ A^\top)/2$.} matrices $C, A_1, \cdots, A_m \in \mathbb{R}^{n \times n}$ and a vector $b \in \R^m$, the goal is to solve the following optimization problem: